 The day-to-day demands of effective leadership can often distract away from planning a clear strategic vision for a product.
 You can get so caught up with internal communication that you forget about the end-consumer and how they interact and use your product to solve a problem.

-Feeding data into systems that your team is already comfortable with allows for the data to be practically referred to during the day.
-As a result, team members will begin to make informed decisions based on the data they are seeing.
+These tools can be seamlessly embedded into your existing tech stack, ensuring a better, smoother workflow.
+Feeding data into systems that your team is already comfortable with allows for the data to be practically referred to on a day-to-day basis.
+As a result, your team will begin to make informed decisions based on the data they are seeing.

 Without analytics at their fingertips, product management teams can seem directionless in their approach to innovation.
 Data-driven decisions can ensure that a strategic path is taken to improve many aspects of a product, enhancing the overall user experience.